 Turning an early model Mirage F1 like this kit into a prototype is mostly a matter of changing the paint scheme, but turning the kit into a proper Mirage F1 is quite a bit more work:

-The colors were mixed, a mix of flat grey and aluminum for the lower sides,
+The colors were mixed, a mix of flat gray and aluminum for the lower sides,

-a mix of blue and grey for the top color.
+a mix of blue and gray for the top color.

 Apart from the roundels, all markings were painted by hand.